 The Manor House included over 8,000 square feet of living area, with 20 rooms, six baths and a living room that was 80 feet long with mirrored fireplaces at each end.
 The dining room featured an enormous picture window overlooking a view so spectacular it was treated as a painting.
 Special draperies were designed to frame the view without obscuring it.

 The Shaffers had friends in high places.
 Shaffer supported Theodore Roosevelts’ Bull Moose party, and was friends with presidents William Taft and Warren Harding.
 Indiana Senator Albert Beveridge was one of his closest and oldest friends.
 President Theodore Roosevelt was a luncheon guest at the Manor House on October 24, 1916.
-Shaffer’s relationship with Roosevelt was so close in 1917 that he carried a letter granting him immediate admittance to the president.
+Shaffer’s relationship with Roosevelt was so close in 1917 that he carried a letter granting him immediate admittance to the president (this letter currently is on display in the lounge).
 Presidents were not the only distinguished guests of The Manor House.
 The Shaffers hosted other industrial cheiftans, actors, musicians and other promient figures from the era.

 The 110 foot flagpole behind The Manor House has a light at the top that was originally battery operated.
 The light could be seen from Denver through the saddle of the Dakota Hogback and when lit was an invitation to the social community to come join the Shaffers for a grand celebration.

 We are proud to continue this tradition of hosting special guests and memorable events at The Historic Manor House.